ramadanmostafa/Fifteen-Puzzle/README.md

-# Fifteen-Puzzle
-build a solver for the puzzle. the solution process for a puzzle of size m×n has three phases: -Solve the bottom m−2 rows of the puzzle in a row by row manner from bottom to top.
-Each individual row will be solved in a right to left order. -Solve the rightmost n−2 columns of the top two rows of the puzzle (in a right to left order).
-Each column consists of two unsolved positions and will be solved in a bottom to top order. -Solve the upper left 2×2 portion of the puzzle directly.
+this repo will contain my projects i did on codeskulptor when i was studing principles of computing specialization. i did different games like blackjack, 2048, fifteen puzzle solver and others.

-to run it go to http://www.codeskulptor.org/ then paste the code there and start changing it and hit solve. yay it will be solved automatically.
+to run it go to http://www.codeskulptor.org/ then paste the code there and hit the run button